 Aldridge injured as Wizards beat Spurs to snap losing streak

-Washington lit up the NBA’s top scoring defense to improve to 15-11 in 26 consecutive games without five-time All-Star guard John Wall, who is close to returning from left knee surgery.
-The Wizards had dropped to sixth in the East by losing five of seven and could clinch a playoff spot as early as Thursday.
+It was a necessary one after the Wizards had dropped to sixth in the East by losing five of seven.
+They could clinch a playoff spot as early as Thursday.

-The Spurs are potentially in a more precarious spot, sitting sixth in the West with Utah, Minnesota, Denver and the Los Angeles Clippers all within reach behind them.
+The Spurs can’t yet think about clinching.
+They’re potentially in a more precarious spot, sitting sixth in the West with Utah, Minnesota, Denver and the Los Angeles Clippers all within reach behind them.

-Spurs: Fell to 2-9 on the road since Feb.
+Spurs: Only seven times this season had they given up more than 116 points. ...
+Fell to 2-9 on the road since Feb.
 1. ...
 Shot 18 of 33 (54.5 percent) from the free throw line.
 Brandon Paul’s 0 for 2 in the fourth quarter earned all fans in attendance a free fast-food chicken sandwich. ...
 Are 2-5 this season without Aldridge.

 WALL NEARING RETURN

-While Wall insisted he’ll be himself when he gets back, coach Scott Brooks is already having discussions about how to manage the 27-year-old’s seemingly imminent return because the ramping-up process is going so well.
+While Wall insisted he’ll be himself when he gets back, Brooks is already having discussions about how to manage the 27-year-old’s seemingly imminent return because the ramping-up process is going so well.

 “His knee is responding through everything that we put him through, so it’s getting close,” Brooks said.
 “We’re pushing him in practice, making sure he can withstand the intensity that it’s going to be in a game as much as we can simulate it.”

 San Antonio coach Gregg Popovich took his team to the Supreme Court on Tuesday, where they met Chief Justice John Roberts and heard from Justice Sonia Sotomayor about her life and experiences.
 Popovich wanted players to continue learning about things outside basketball, which seemed to work.